SCIENCES AND

 CHEMISTRY — study of properties of substances

-handwriting or penmanship
+CHIROGRAPHY study of handwriting or penmanship

-CHIROLOGY — study of
+CHIROLOGY study of the hands

-— medical science of feet
+CHIROPODY — medical science of feet

 CRYOBIOLOGY — study of life under cold conditions